genomicepidemiology/Boilerplate_Releases/README.md

 ## Required files for executing releases:

 **version.py** - To maintain the sematic version of the application in python format.
 **Dockerfile** - This file contains source path of the code that is build as dockerimage.
 **meta.yaml** - This file contains the source code details of kma project which will be used to build in anaconda distribution.
 **version.yaml** - Workflow file that triggers the events, builds and helps to push the latest changes into dockerhub and anaconda distribution.

+For detailed project structure, please visit the Boilerplate_Releases main page.

 ## Docker